kevinselwyn/nessemble/docs/pages/usage.md

 ### search &lt;term&gt;

 The `search` command will search for packages with titles, descriptions, or keywords that match the given term.
+See the section on [Packages](/packages/#searching) for more information on the usage.

 Example: